CleverRaven/Cataclysm-DDA/doc/NPCs.md

-flee | Makes the NPC flee from your character. leave | Makes the NPC not follow your character anymore. follow | Makes the NPC follow your character. drop_weapon | Make the NPC drop their weapon. stranger_neutral | Changes the NPC's attitude to neutral. start_mugging | The NPC will approach your character and steal from your character, attacking if your character resists.
+flee | Makes the NPC flee from your character. leave | Makes the NPC not follow your character anymore. follow | Makes the NPC follow your character. npc_thankful | Makes the NPC postively inclined toward your character. drop_weapon | Make the NPC drop their weapon. stranger_neutral | Changes the NPC's attitude to neutral. start_mugging | The NPC will approach your character and steal from your character, attacking if your character resists.